fforloff/docker-simple-sinatra-app/README.md

 ```
 This setup is suitable for running on developers machines.
 The application directory is volume-mounted inside a docker instance.
 This allows to work on the code without rebuilding the image.

+Notes:
-Alpine Linux is used as a base image, with a minimal list of packages deployed.
+- Alpine Linux is used as a base image, with a minimal list of packages deployed.
 There are no other docker security measures implemented in this option.
+- Group 'unicorn' is added to the Gemfile - therefore the same Gemfile can be used for this example (with 'bundle install --without unicorn') and the one below.

-Gemfile.lock is currently in .gitignore.
+- Gemfile.lock is currently in .gitignore.

 ### All-in-one deployment with Docker